-Working capital decreased from \$37.2 million at June 30, 2019 to \$31.1 million at December 31, 2019, primarily reflecting the adoption of the new lease standard effective July 1, 2019, resulting in the establishment of a current operating lease liability, lower levels of accounts receivable and the utilization of cash on hand to pay off long-term debt, partially offset by higher levels of inventory and lower levels of accounts payable and accrued expenses.
-The decrease in accounts receivable was primarily attributable to the timing of collection of payments and decreased amounts that were owed related to progress billing on longer-term contracts.
-The increase in inventory was primarily attributable to the inventory acquired in connection with the PLS Acquisition as well as increases related to the timing of the Company's placement of equipment orders and availability of products from certain vendors at favorable prices during the period.
+Working capital decreased from \$37.2 million at June 30, 2019 to \$26.9 million at March 31, 2020, primarily reflecting lower levels of accounts receivable and contract assets, an increase in customer deposits and the utilization of cash on hand to pay off long-term debt as well as the adoption of the new lease accounting standard effective July 1, 2019, resulting in the establishment of a current operating lease liability, partially offset by lower levels of accrued employee expenses.
+The decrease in accounts receivable and increase in customer deposits was primarily attributable to the timing of collection of payments and more stringent standards regarding the extension of credit on new sales amid the COVID-19 pandemic.
+The decrease in contract assets is due to decreased amounts that were owed related to progress billing on longer-term contracts.